jamesu/glgif/README.markdown

 ## Do any cool iPhone applications use this code?

-The only app at the moment is "anim8gif":http://www.itunes.com/app/anim8gif .
+The only app at the moment is <a href="http://www.itunes.com/app/anim8gif">anim8gif</a>.